 That is the phantom noise you hear, so what can you do about it?

 Since tinnitus is a symptom and not a condition, the first step is to get an idea of what is causing it.
 A hearing specialist will examine your ears and look for damage that might explain the ringing.
 The doctor might choose to do tests, as well, to measure the extent of your hearing loss.
-That means seeing an audiologist for a professional hearing test.
+That means scheduling an appointment for a professional hearing test.

 The doctor will also look for other medical conditions that might be the source of the ringing, especially if your inner ear is in tact.
 Possible causes include: